 As tempting as it may be to use your devices to check on the status of the storm or connect with loved ones, try your best not to give in.
 You’ll want to conserve as much energy as possible.
 Save your phone’s battery life by using it for emergency calls only.

-Art Plumbing, AC & Electric is South Florida’s best place for cooling, plumbing, electric, and other commercial plumbing and residential plumbing services.
+Art Plumbing, Air Conditioning & Electric is South Florida’s best place for cooling, plumbing, electric, and other commercial plumbing and residential plumbing services.
 Whether you need routine repairs or maintenance on your appliances, or emergency electric services, we’re here to help.
 Our knowledgeable, experienced electricians are always up to date on current building codes.
 Moreover, they always treat your home with the respect it deserves.
 For questions or to get a quote from an electrician, call us today at 561-391-1048.